Edgarkimbugwe/CLMP-Detector/README.md

 | User Story 2 | Dataset Distribution Visualization | Viewing dataset distribution in Quick Project Summary | Proportions of healthy vs. infected leaves displayed clearly | Functions as expected |
 | User Story 3 | Contextual Information & Instructions | Reading provided instructions and context across dashboard pages | Clear instructions aiding in dashboard navigation and result interpretation | Functions as expected |

+### Code Validation and Quality Improvements

+As part of the development process, several formatting and structural changes were made to ensure the code adheres to Python's PEP8 standards and is easy to maintain.
+These improvements include:

+- **Whitespace Management:** Trailing whitespace was removed, and blank lines were properly inserted to improve code cleanliness and avoid potential errors.

+- **Indentation Fixes:** Consistent indentation was applied, particularly in multiline strings, to enhance the readability and maintainability of the code.

+- **General Formatting:** The code style was unified across all modules, ensuring that it is easier to navigate and collaborate on in the future.

+- **Enhanced String Formatting:** Warnings and section titles were restructured to make them clearer and more readable.

+These changes not only improve the code’s readability but also set a solid foundation for future additions, such as the implementation of automated unit testing.

+In addressing the **line Length: 'line too long'** errors, it was observed that tab spaces contribute to the line length.
+While some lines exceed PEP8's character limit, they were intentionally left as-is to preserve readability and avoid breaking key logic across multiple lines.
+This decision ensures the code remains clear and easy to follow.

+### Automated Unit Tests

+* Automated unit testing was not implemented; however, it is planned for future development.

 [Back to top ⇧](#table-of-contents)